-The internship is a culmination all of your core coursework and gives you a chance to see how the skills you have acquired in these classes apply in a real world context.
-It also gives you a chance to gain exposure to different parts of the policy field and helps you on your way to finding a job post-graduation.
+The internship is a culmination of the core coursework and gives students a chance to see how the skills from these classes apply in a real world context.
+It also gives students the opportunity to gain exposure to different parts of the policy field and helps them prepare for their eventual job search.

-We believe the core courses teach the skills and critical thinking necessary to gain the most from the internship experience.
-A student must complete all the core classes (PPS 155, 301, 302, 303 and Stats 101) to receive credit for an internship that counts toward the completion of a major in public policy.
-The internship is not meant to be something that students check off on their way to graduation, but a culminating synthesis of course work and other PPS-related experiences.
+The core courses teach the skills and critical thinking necessary to gain the most from the internship experience.
+Students must complete required the core classes to receive credit for an internship that counts toward the completion of a major in public policy.
+Please see the Handbook link for details.

 Highlight for Basic Page